 The great exit: central banks line up to taper emergency stimulus

-The big guns of central banking - the U.S. Federal Reserve, European Central Bank and the Bank of Japan - won't officially pare stimulus for a while, a message the BOJ reinforced on Tuesday and one the Fed is expected to reiterate on Wednesday.
+The big three of central banking - the U.S. Federal Reserve, European Central Bank and the Bank of Japan - won't officially pare stimulus for a while.

 Here's a look at who is tapering, who may raise interest rates and who might be the last to call time on pandemic-era monetary stimulus.